Chxnedu/Linux-Repo/Kubernetes/commands.md

 for example, a container using the ubuntu image will start and stop immediately. but if you specify that it should sleep for 10s, it will start, sleep for 10s and stop. to do that in docker, you include the commands in the docker file with `ENTRYPOINT ["sleep"]` and `CMD ["5"]`. this will ensure that when starting the container, you provide the length of sleep you want and it will be appended to the sleep command, if not, the CMD will take precedence.

-in kubernetes, `command` serves the purpose of entrypoint and `args` serves the purpose of cmd.
+in kubernetes, `command` serves the purpose of entrypoint and `args` serves the purpose of cmd. \
+for more, check out the [documentation](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/)

 ## env variables, configmaps, and secrets